fabalbertoni/beer-recommender/README.md

 To fire up the notebooks we recommend using [JupyterLab](http://jupyterlab.io/) within a virtualenv.

 This was tested in Python 3.8.
-Tensorflow (which will be used by GraphEDM) does not work in 3.9-3.10 yet.

 To create a virtualenv: